 “Simple Songs That Teach French” makes learning French simple and fun.
 The playful, engaging songs introduce grammar, vocabulary and idiomatic expressions typically taught in the first year of language study.
 These CDs are meant to familiarize children with the French language in a way that’s fun, relaxing and effortless.

-“Children are like little sponges.”
+“Children are little sponges.”

--Window of Opportunity
+Window of Opportunity

-Some parents worry that exposure to a second language will interfere with learning one’s native tongue.
-Not true!
-Research shows exposure to more than one language may in fact actually increase a child’s aptitude in their native language arts and in their grasp of mathematics.
+Parent Concerns: Some parents worry their child will be delayed in learning to speak their own language if exposed to a second language.
+But research suggests other language exposure language may actually increase a child’s aptitude in native language arts and in their grasp of mathematics.

 “Most educators know that the ‘right’ time to teach a second language is in early primary.
 Your program is the perfect tool for those of us who don’t know French, but wish to teach it!
 Thank you.”– P. Newell, Kindergarten Teacher, NY